OADerpy/OFP-script/README.md

 Program to automate filling out the OSMAA Operational Flight Plan

+# For this program to work you need to have python 3 installed along with the following libraries
+*to be added*

 # How to use OFP script
 1. Open the flight's navlog page on foreflight web